 You may or may not have heard of ‘negative ions’ but they are increasingly talked about in scientific circles when it comes to wellbeing.
 Interestingly, it looks like negative ions have a profound effect on the physiology of every human being.
 Ions are atoms or molecules with a net electric charge due to the loss or gain of one or more electrons.
 Negative ions are produced in natural settings (such as a park or beach) while positive ions are produced in more contemporary places such as in the house.
 Electronics, in particular, give off lots of positive ions.

 It seems that the negative ions produced from smudging offer serious antidepressant effects.

-Dr. Clarence Hansell, a research engineer who delved into the biological effects of negative ions in the air in the 1930s, noticed that the mood of one of his colleagues changed in response to ions being generated by their equipment.
-He discovered that his colleague was more joyful when the machine produced negative ions and more sullen when it produced positive ions.
-In a controlled study focused on seasonal affective disorder, or SAD, that was an extension of Hansell’s work, researchers found fresh air charged with negative ions was an effective treatment and prevention method of depression, thanks to its effects on serotonin levels, similar to the way antidepressant drugs works.
+Dr. Clarence Hansell, a research engineer who studied the effects of negative ions on humans in the 1930s, noticed that the mood of one of his colleagues changed when ions were being generated by nearby equipment.
+He noticed his colleague was more joyful when the machine created negative ions and more sullen when it produced positive ions.
+In a controlled study focused on Seasonal Affective Disorder, or SAD (an extension of Hansell’s work), researchers found fresh air charged with negative ions was an effective treatment for depression.
+This is in large part due to its effects on serotonin levels, similar to the way antidepressant drugs work.

 2) Clearing Negative Energy

 Because smudging actually destroys bacteria in the air, it also has a psychologically clearing effect.
 This can allow us to relax in environments that may be a little harder settle in.
 Thankfully smudging gives off plenty of negative ions!